-The Phillips Collection is excited to announce bold, contemporary site-specific commissions by three DC-based artists: Wesley Clark, Nekisha Durrett, and Victor Ekpuk.
+The Phillips Collection presents bold, contemporary site-specific commissions by DC-based artists Wesley Clark, Nekisha Durrett, and Victor Ekpuk.

 The Phillips Collection’s Centennial Artist Commissions are supported generously by the DC Commission on the Arts and Humanities, the Frauke de Looper Trust, and the Sherman Fairchild Foundation.